ABOUT ZANZIBAR BEACHES

 There are many other interesting places to visit in Stone Town as well, so keep exploring.

 Zanzibar’s brilliant white beaches and warm turquoise waters of the Indian Ocean provide the perfect place to relax and soak up the sun.
 These beautiful beaches are interspersed with picturesque fishing villages, where the people live a simple way of life that hasn’t changed a bit over the years.
-There are more than 25 fantastic beaches in which to choose in Zanzibar, some so peaceful and remote that the only noise breaking the silence is the ocean.
+There are more than 25 fantastic beaches in which to choose for your Zanzibar beach holidays; some so peaceful and remote that the only noise breaking the silence is the ocean.